 What's worse: talking to a robot or a human.
 I can't tell anymore.

-You Are My Inspiration - 6 days ago
+Sharing Horizons That Are New To Us - 6 days ago

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.